dgryski/go-perfbook/performance.md

 start.
 Any significant architectural changes required to fix performance issues will be too risky near the deadline.
 Note that *during* development, the focus should be on reasonable program design, algorithms, and data structures.
-Optimizing at lowel-levels of the stack should wait until later in the development cycle when a more complete view of the system performance is available.
+Optimizing at lower-levels of the stack should wait until later in the development cycle when a more complete view of the system performance is available.
+Any full-system profiles you do while the system is incomplete will give a skewed view of where the bottlenecks will be in the finished system.

 The difference between what your target is and the current performance will also give you an idea of where to start.
 If you need only a 10%-20%